Koekoek1337/AH_Ticket-To-Ride/README.md

 ---

+Example jobfiles have been provided in the jobs folder for every algorithm and visualisation type, as well as a generic job file for running algorithms.

+---

 ## References
 1: Mahdi, W.; Medjahed, S. A.; Ouali, M. Performance Analysis of Simulated Annealing Cooling Schedules in the Context of Dense Image Matching.
 Computación y Sistemas, 2017, 21. https://doi.org/10.13053/cys-21-3-2553